jubilantdeenie/human-compatible-agi/engagement_terms.md

 | **Foundational Research Honorarium** | One-time         | $15,000–$30,000 | Optional                     |
 | **Education Stipend**            | NYU/UCLA support   | $8,000–$12,000| Optional                     |

+**Note:** This rate reflects initial scope.
+I’m open to expanding the engagement or revisiting compensation in future phases depending on outcomes.

 ---

 ## Deliverables and Coordination